 Now, this isn't the cheap plastic-wrapped package of ramen.
 This has its own bowl for you to fill with water.

 This particular item is labeled as being vegan even though it is cut off in the picture.

 In terms of taste, it tasted like miso soup.
 And though miso isn't always vegan, it was close enough to the familiar taste where I did not feel like anything was missing.

-Like so many noodle in a cup items, this does have a decent amount of sodium to it.
-But it didn’t taste overwhelmingly salty.
+Like so many noodles in a cup items, this does have a decent amount of sodium to it.
+But it didn't taste overwhelmingly salty.